 One primary trait that many of us have is a heightened intuition.
 As a child, we often felt exposed, open to everything that happened around us.
 We could sense when something was wrong and lies rarely made it past our radar.

 As adults, we can relate to empathetic feelings and intuition experienced by others.
 Because of our abusive childhood, certain senses were strengthened as a mode of survival.
-Being raised by narcissists made us keep our wall strong and reminded us to never turn a blind eye to any situation.
+Being raised by narcissistic parents made us keep our wall strong and reminded us to never turn a blind eye to any situation.

 Sheltered and bound